Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 This is a delicious breakfast drink that is very similar to chicha morada in Peru.
 It’s made from purple corn and has some cinnamon flavors in it.
 The main difference between api and chicha morada is that api is hot, whereas chicha is cold.

-I have bad news for you, especially Apple users.
-In the majority of places I stayed around Jujuy and Salta, the internet was quite bad, and in many cases I needed to use the hotspot on my phone.
-I was also told that the system in Jujuy is old, and it doesn’t handle Apple products well.
-I honestly don’t know the reason for this, and I’m not entirely sure it’s true, but this is what I was told at my guesthouse in Purmamarca when none of my Apple products would connect in my room.
-My phone was able to get service (I use Claro) in most places, though it definitely gets spotty in less inhabited areas, such as the Salinas Grandes.
+I honestly don’t know the reason for this, and I’m not entirely sure it’s true, but this is what the guesthouse owner in Purmamarca told me when none of my Apple products would connect in my room.
+My phone was able to get service (I used Claro) in most places, though it gets spotty in less inhabited areas, such as the Salinas Grandes.
 I had no problems connecting to other wifi networks at other cafes in Purmamarca, so it’s possible it was an issue with that hotel’s network (though they would deny that).

 Salta: This is the biggest city so you shouldn’t have issues finding a lavanderia